JeppeSigaard/widget/README.md

 You should be able to `npm test` the project directory.
 You can also `npm run test:coverage` to see a coverage chart.

 ---

+### Subsequent updates

+The master branch of this repo represents an initial build.
+Subsequent updates (fixes) will be pushed to the updates branch.